k8ssandra/management-api-for-apache-cassandra/README.md

 Then you need to build the image based on the actual Cassandra version, either the 3.11 or 4.0:

-**NOTE:** For building 3.11 images, you will need to have the [Docker buildx plugin](https://docs.docker.com/buildx/working-with-buildx/) installed.
+**NOTE:** For building 3.11 and 4.0 images, you will need to have the [Docker buildx plugin](https://docs.docker.com/buildx/working-with-buildx/) installed.

-    #Create a docker image with management api and C* 3.11 (version 3.11.7 and newer are supported, replace `3.11.10` with the version you want below)
+    #Create a docker image with management api and C* 3.11 (version 3.11.7 and newer are supported, replace `3.11.11` with the version you want below)
-    docker buildx build --load --build-arg CASSANDRA_VERSION=3.11.10 --tag mgmtapi-3_11 --file Dockerfile-oss --target oss311 --platform linux/amd64 .
+    docker buildx build --load --build-arg CASSANDRA_VERSION=3.11.11 --tag mgmtapi-3_11 --file Dockerfile-oss --target oss311 --platform linux/amd64 .

-    #Create a docker image with management api and C* 4.0
+    #Create a docker image with management api and C* 4.0 (version 4.0.0 and 4.0.1 are supported)
-    docker build -t mgmtapi-4_0 -f Dockerfile-4_0 .
+    docker buildx build --load --build-arg CASSANDRA_VERSION=4.0.1 --tag mgmtapi-4_0 --file Dockerfile-4_0 --target oss40 --platform linux/amd64 .

 You can also build an image based on Datastax Astra Cassandra 4.0 sources.
 First checkout [sources](https://github.com/datastax/cassandra/tree/astra) and build a tgz distribution: